IU-PR/Capstone_project/content/docs/2024/Team44/week6.md

 ### Conclusions & Next Steps

 In conclusion, the back-end functionalities, including machine learning models, are operating smoothly and are stable, while the primary issue with the front-end connection has not been largely resolved, leading to stagnation in synchronization with the back-end.
-Moving forward, we will continue to monitor and address any remaining or new issues in the front-end and back-end connection.
+Moving forward, we will continue to monitor and address any remaining or new issues in the front-end and back-end connection as the implementation of the asynchronous backend.
 We will also prepare for upcoming presentations by ensuring the entire program functions seamlessly and by creating comprehensive presentation materials that highlights.